 Using the Internet under a list isn’t fun at all, so one preventive measure that you could have set up is subscribing to a VPN service.
 A VPN service is able to hide your traffic from your ISP or network administrator so that no one knows what you’re up to, & also allows you to work around online restrictions that could have been set up by their government if any, so that you’re able to access the very same web services, sites, and channels that you would if you were back home.
 Speaking of which, there are a good number of channels and web services that are very keen on where their web traffic comes from.
 Because of this, they implement blocks to keep out visitors who aren’t based within their country.

 This could be very detrimental for you if you happen to have traveled to the Maldives but were hoping that you could get up to date on your home country’s local news through their websites.
 In resolving this issue, a VPN re-routes your data to remote servers, which in this case would be those based in your home country, so that despite you being in the Maldives, you’d seem as though you’re based within that country.
-This VPN feature is known as geo-spoofing, and it also works when you’re trying to gain access to regionally restricted sites and streaming services like Netflix, Hulu, BBC iPlayer and such.
+This VPN feature is known as geo-spoofing, and it also works when you’re trying to gain access to regionally restricted sites and streaming services like Netflix, Hulu, BBC iPlayer, and such.
 With the subscription to a credible VPN service, you really won’t have any reason to miss out on your favorite shows, even when holidaying in the Maldives.

 With the primary function of a VPN being to offer security, signing up with a provider also ensures that you keep your connection hidden from anyone who might want to tamper with your work.
 This includes scammers, hackers or any cybercriminals that may be out to steal your information.
 If you’re planning to travel to the Maldives soon, we have a couple of suggestions that you could turn to for your online protection:

 The provider also has support for both P2P file sharing, as well as undetected VPN use through their range of Stealth Servers.
-The service also assures its customers that none of their browsing history will ever get shared out or even recorded by the company itself through their zero-logging policy.
+The service also assures its customers that none of their browsing histories will ever get shared out or even recorded by the company itself through their zero-logging policy.

-Based out of Switzerland, VyprVPN offers over 700 company-owned servers for its customers to rely on to hide their actual location, and encrypt their connection.
-VyprVPN was established a while back in 1994 and has been providing reliable protection to their subscribers ever since.
+Based out of Estonia, BulletVPN offers over 150 servers for its customers to rely on to hide their actual location, and encrypt their connection.
+BulletVPN was established a while back in 2017 and has been providing reliable protection to its subscribers ever since.

 The app also has a well-designed user interface, which is easy to navigate around and great for first-time users.
-Regarding customer support, VyprVPN responds timely to queries through their ticketing system and offers all the help you may need to get your issue sorted out.
-There’s a lot more to find out about this provider, and you can get to know all this through our elaborate VyprVPN Review.
+Regarding customer support, BulletVPN responds timely to queries through their ticketing system and offers all the help you may need to get your issue sorted out via live chat.
+There’s a lot more to find out about this provider, and you can get to know all this through our elaborate BulletVPN Review.

-IPVanish doesn’t really need to do a lot of advertising out there to convince its users that they have a reliable service on offer.
-The service has a server base of about 1500 and is also among the few providers that use the Double VPN technology.
+NordVPN doesn’t really need to do a lot of advertising out there to convince its users that they have a reliable service on offer.
+The service has a server base of about 5000 and is also among the few providers that use the Double VPN technology.